 Probiotics are live bacteria and yeasts that are good for your health, especially your digestive system.
 We usually think of bacteria as something that causes diseases.
 But your body is full of bacteria, both good and bad.
 Probiotics are often called "good" or "helpful" bacteria because they help keep your gut healthy.

-Probiotics are naturally found in your body.
-You can also find them in some foods and supplements.
+Good bacteria are naturally found in your body.
+You can find probiotics in some foods and supplements.

 It's only been since about the mid-1990s that people have wanted to know more about probiotics and their health benefits.
 Doctors often suggest them to help with digestive problems.
 And because of their newfound fame, you can find them in everything from yogurt to chocolate.